ClemPera/libmodbus-rs/README.md

+# Note to self
+Don't delete this.
+This is used in the _you know_ project.
+It have some modifications that makes the build possible in last version of rust

 # libmodbus

 > This crate was renamed to just *libmodbus*.
 Before version 1.0.0 the name of the crate was libmodbus-rs.